eyss1234/infinite-scroll/README.md

 ## infinite-scroll
-  Simple javascript project to display an infinite scroll one page website using unsplash api Built using Fetch, Async/Await, Unsplash API, DOM, Scroll Event Listener
+  Simple javascript project to display an infinite scroll one page website using unsplash api

+  Built using Fetch, Async/Await, Unsplash API, DOM, Scroll Event Listener

+  This exercise is based on [Zero to Mastery Academy](https://zerotomastery.io/) course

 ### Features
 - Initially display 5 requested images from api